-You can work as a virtual assistant doing everything – from data entry, answering phone calls to building spreadsheets.
+You can work as a VA doing everything – from data entry, answering phone calls to building spreadsheets.

-Like Social Media Marketing, many major companies are moving away from hiring in-house, and are instead focusing on freelancing sites to outsource and offload administrative work.
+Like other forms of marketing, many major companies are moving away from hiring in-house, and are instead focusing on freelancing sites to outsource and offload administrative work.

-Data entry payout is a little less than a virtual assistant’s or social media marketer’s, but the work is pretty simple and requires little to no real experience.
+Data entry payout is a little less than a VA’s or social media marketer’s, but the work is pretty simple and requires little to no real experience.

 You may need to take a typing speed test to prove you’re qualified typist, but other than that, you can get started immediately.

 You will need a working headset, and a VoIP service, to block out other calls while you’re working.

 Most remote call center workers are required to work at least 20 hours a week, but you’re allowed to set your own hours and work as little as four hours a shift.

 Companies even offer free training so you can update your customer service skills as you earn, making it a great resume builder.

 This one’s a little less online than our other offers, but working as a rideshare driver for Uber, Lyft, or other rideshare programs can easily net you more than $1,000 a month.

 You do need a driver’s license and car for this one, so you might want to spring for campus parking.
 Otherwise, it’s just a matter of signing up and downloading the app.

 If you’re a good student, you know that selling term papers would be wrong.
 But selling lecture notes is completely legal.
-Being able to write good notes is a skill – it can take time and effort to learn.

 Make it easier for your fellow students to know about your business by selling your previous terms notes on campus bulletins and online markets.